elena-dementeva/poaceae-evolutionary-constraints/README.md

     → Potentially **conserved** in C₄ lineages
 -   **No genes** showed opposite-direction significance

-##### Functional Enrichment of C₃-Shifted Genes
+#### Functional Enrichment of C₃-Shifted Genes

-C₃-associated genes (i.e., evolving faster in C₃) were significantly enriched for the following functions:
+C₃-associated genes (evolving faster in C₃) were significantly enriched for the following functions:

 -   **Oxidoreductase activity**\
     Involved in redox metabolism, key for photosynthetic electron transport